• Skip to primary navigation

 Be careful to keep the original roots in tact.
 You'll need those again!

 I don't use a special tool for this.
-I just peel the layers off with my hands.
+I just peel the layers off with clean hands.

-Once you get to the center of your onion, then you want to carefully peel away the additional layers until you start to revel separate plants!
+Once you get to the center of your onion, you'll want to carefully separate the green sprouts into individual plants.

 Two plants inside sprouted onion